sensation5566/html5-qrcode/examples/event-registration/README.md

 Serve the HTML files with a local web server (for example `npx http-server`) and visit `/examples/event-registration/store.html?num=1` for the first store (replace the number to select a store) or `/examples/event-registration/participant.html`.
+Opening the pages directly using the `file://` protocol gives each file its own `localStorage`, so all totals appear as `0`.

 There are 56 stores in total.
 Check-ins are stored in `localStorage` as a matrix of participants by store number so each visit is tracked separately.